 .
 Another problem is that the rear leaf springs tend to squeak when driving over bumps.
 Typically leaf springs squeak when leaves rub against each other, for example, when the spacers are worn out or missing.

 Toyota issued T-SB-0274-09 for the 2005-2009 Tacoma that recommended installing updated leaf spring silencer pads.
-Read also: Why do leaf springs squeak?
+Read also: Squeaking leaf springs: causes, repair options

 If you are buying a used Toyota Tacoma, watch out for the sagging rear end of the truck.
 It might be noticeable when looking at the back of the truck that one of the sides sits lower.
 Read also: When do leaf springs need to be replaced?